ACruz-42/F24_Team1_CapstoneDemo/Reports/Detailed-Design.md

 # Detailed Design for Object and Line Detetion
 ## Function of Subsystem
-The function of this subsystem is to provide the location of the astral materials and lines on the game feild, as well as read the april tags to Master Control so that this so that Master Control can make decisions about where to go and what to do next.
+The function of this subsystem is to provide the location of the astral materials, lines, and walls on the game field, as well as read the april tags and then provide this information to Master Control, so that Master Control can plot an effecient path to pick up all astral material, as well as sort the shipping containers at the end of the match, while unsuring the robot does not collide with anything from the front.

 ## Specifications and Constraints
 ### Specifications